The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 #### Upheaval
 * Should be used on cooldown.
 It's on a 30s timer, meaning that it should hit every party buff.
 * As long as those buffs are up every 60/120 seconds, that is.
-* Doesn't matter if it's inside Inner Release or not, as IR only affects Weaponskills now.
+* Doesn't matter if it's inside Inner Release or not, as IR only affects Fell Cleave and Decimate now.

 #### Inner Release
 * Our "Free Fell Cleaves" button.
-* Using ANY GCD (except Rend) spends the stacks.
-We get three stacks, no more.
-Stacks last for 15 seconds.
+* Stacks last for 15 seconds.
+This is is 5-6 GCDs depending on your skill speed.
-* Having a single Stack lets us negate Knockbacks.
+* Grants Inner Strength, negating some effects such as knockback for 15 seconds.
-* Inner Release should be used **ONLY** on **Fell Cleaves**, or **Decimates**.
+* Inner Release stacks are used only by Fell Cleave or Decimate.
-* Do not use Inner Chaos inside Inner Release.
-Unless the fight is about to end.
-* Do not use Infuriate inside Inner Release.
-Unless the fight is about to end.
+* Be mindful of using combo GCDs, Rend and ICs during the stacks, as it is easy to drop the 3rd stack.
+* Be mindful about the amount of gauge you enter IR with.
+If you have 60g, you cannot get rid of any gauge until the IR stacks end.
+* Using Infuriate during IR lets us use Inner Chaos instead of an IR Fell Cleave.
+Remember to avoid overcapping gauge.
 * Use IR on cooldown.
 Unless the fight downtime would waste it.

 ### Area of Effect